CoreyCBurton/Homelab/ProxMox_Setup.md

 2. Create a network Linux bridge on the local machine (Preferred)

 # Hardware to PCI express
-- This method works, but there is a better way to do it.
-Most people face the issue of their machine locking in Proxmox at start up.
+- This method works, but some people run into an issue were their machine locks up.
+With my setup, I faced this issue
 - To do this, go to [VM name] --> Hardware --> Add --> Select both ethernet ports
 <img src="https://github.com/CoreyCBurton/Homelab/blob/main/Pictures/HardwaretoPCI.JPG" width="1300" height="500">

 - In the picture above, there are two devices, the ``hostpci0`` and ``hostpci1``
    - **Please Note**: This are each assigned to the two ports.
 You can see this by 0000.03.00.X

 # Network Linux Bridge
-- This is the method I used and it works well.
+- This is the method that is perferred to most people.
+It worked well for this setup.

-Step 1.
 - Click on local machine --> Network --> Create --> Linux Bridge
 <img src="https://github.com/CoreyCBurton/Homelab/blob/main/Pictures/LinuxBridge.JPG" width="900" height="500">
  - This is the menu that is brought up, Fill it in according to the user set up

+- Below shows a picutre of how I configured mine.
 <img src="https://github.com/CoreyCBurton/Homelab/blob/main/Pictures/LinuxBridge2.JPG" width="1100" height="200">

 - My setup utilizes enp3s0f0 and enp3s01.
-- The CIDR 192.168.1.96 CIDR is for the Prox mox server.
+ - The CIDR 192.168.1.96 CIDR is for the Proxmox server along with its gateway.

-For more information to do this, please visit (netgate.com)[https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-proxmox-ve.html].
-Each setup varies.
+- This setup can vary from user to user.
+The documentation on (netgate.com)[https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-proxmox-ve.html] is a great resource.